pjekel/cbtree/documentation/CheckBoxTree.md

 In the above example the following sequence of events take place:

 1. Each time a checkbox is clicked the function *checkBoxClicked()* is called and the *age* property of *item* is fetched and incremented followed by a store update.
 2. As a result of the store update in step 1 the model will generate an *age* property update event.
-3. When the CheckBox Tree receives the update event it maps the *age* property to the tree node property *label* and calls the function *makeLabel()* to get the new label text.
+3. When the CheckBox Tree recieves the update event it maps the *age* property to the tree node property *label* and calls the function *makeLabel()* to get the new label text.
 4. Finally, the CheckBox Tree calls *set("label", newLabelText)* for each tree node associated with the data item.

 Note: The above example does not have the Store Model API loaded otherwise the *checkBoxClicked()* function could be written as: